-Her works are held in prestigious collections including: Belvedere 21, Vienna; Brooklyn Museum of Art, Brooklyn; Carnegie Museum of Art, Pittsburgh; Dallas Museum of Art, Dallas; Des Moines Art Center, Des Moines; Everson Museum of Art, Syracuse; Henry Art Gallery, Seattle; Israel Museum, Jerusalem; Kunstmuseum Liechtenstein, Liechtenstein; Los Angeles County Museum of Art, Los Angeles; Magasin III Museum for Contemporary Art, Stockholm; Musee d’Art Moderne de la Ville de Paris, Paris; Museum of Modern Art, New York; Museum of Contemporary Art, Chicago; Perez Museum, Miami; Philadelphia Museum of Art, Philadelphia; Pennsylvania Academy of Fine Art, Philadelphia; Whitney Museum of American Art, New York; and Yale University Art Gallery, New Haven.
+Her works are held in prestigious collections including Belvedere 21, Vienna; Brooklyn Museum, Brooklyn; Carnegie Museum of Art, Pittsburgh; Dallas Museum of Art, Dallas; Des Moines Art Center, Des Moines; Everson Museum of Art, Syracuse; Henry Art Gallery, Seattle; Israel Museum, Jerusalem; Kunstmuseum Liechtenstein, Liechtenstein; Los Angeles County Museum of Art, Los Angeles; Magasin III Museum for Contemporary Art, Stockholm; Musee d’Art Moderne de la Ville de Paris, Paris; Museum of Modern Art, New York; Museum of Contemporary Art, Chicago; Perez Museum, Miami; Philadelphia Museum of Art, Philadelphia; Pennsylvania Academy of Fine Art, Philadelphia; Whitney Museum of American Art, New York and Yale University Art Gallery, New Haven.

 Portrait: Nicole Eisenman, Apfelbaum, 2019.